Answers to some frequently asked questions, however if your question is not covered here, please don’t hesitate to contact us. We are here to help.

 There are different tenures of ownership or use when considering parking allocations.
-You may own your bay, have a right to use an allocated bay or may have a shared use which exists on a first come, first served basis – this status will affect the actions to be taken in the event of a parking problem.
+You may own your bay, have a right to use an allocated bay or may have a shared-use that exists on a first come, first-served basis – this status will affect the actions to be taken in the event of a parking problem.

 How do I make a formal complaint?

 We take all complaints about our service very seriously and will endeavour to deal with your complaint promptly.
 To ensure that we have all the facts necessary to investigate your complaint, we ask that you follow a simple step-by-step procedure, which will enable us to expedite your complaint to a mutually satisfactory resolution.
-Please refer to contact us page for further information.
+Please refer the Complaints Procedure page for further information.

 There is a leak into my property from the flat above, what should I do?

 In the first instance, we suggest you should make contact with the flat above.
-Quite often, they are unaware of the fault and will rectify the problem straight away.
-Should you experience difficulty making contact with the flat in question, please contact Norwich Residential Management who will contact the owner of the property advising them that there is a leak (in urgent cases it maybe possible for us to isolate the water externally to specific flats/apartments).
+Quite often, they are unaware of the fault and this will rectify the problem straight away.
+Should you experience difficulty making contact with the flat in question, please contact us and we will contact the owner of the property advising them that there is a leak (in urgent cases it maybe possible for us to isolate the water externally to specific flats/apartments).